 If you were accepted to more than one school, what were some reasons in

-your choice of to become a Penn vet student?
+your choice of becoming a Penn vet student?

 Do you remember any specifically challenging interview questions?